gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Added

-- ✨ All GitLens+ features on public and local repos are now available to everyone -- no account required!
+- `PRO` All GitLens+ features on public and local repos are now available to everyone -- no account required!
   - We want to bring the power of GitLens+ features to more people without any gates.
-- ✨ Commit Graph is out of preview!
+- `PRO` Commit Graph is out of preview!
   - Rich search features to find exactly what you're looking for:
     - Powerful filters to search by commit, message, author, a changed file or files, or even a specific code change
     - Searches look at ALL commits in a repository, not just what's shown in the graph